 Altitude Sickness and Acclimatization

 Climb up step by step and wait for the endurance to build up for the higher ground.
-The guideline used in mountain climbing is "climb high and sleep low"—the rule means that during the day.
-One has to ascend to a higher altitude, but at night, one sleeps at a lower altitude.
+The guideline used in mountain climbing is "climb high and sleep low"—the rule means that during the day, one has to ascend to a higher altitude, but at night, one sleeps at a lower altitude.

 Consume a lot of fluids during the day, as dehydration worsens the symptoms of altitude sickness.
 Eliminate alcohol and caffeine, which have diuretic effects and make the human body lose more water.

-For alpine area climbing, it is recommended that more rest days be planned to allow for adequate acclimatisation.
+For alpine area climbing, it is recommended that more rest days be planned to allow for adequate acclimatization.
 These days consist of moderate strenuous activity, ascending to higher altitudes and sleeping at a lower altitude.
 Focus on these days, let go a little, drink plenty of water, and let your body gradually get used to the change.

 Taking such medicines as acetazolamide (Diamox) is recommended to avoid the effects of altitude illness.
-Nevertheless, one must understand that medication cannot replace the clients' proper acclimatisation and must be used with a doctor's consultation.Take plenty of carbohydrates, proteins, and fats because you will need energy to trek and adjust to the altitude.
+Nevertheless, one must understand that medication cannot replace the clients' proper acclimatization and must be used with a doctor's consultation.
+Take plenty of carbohydrates, proteins, and fats because you will need energy to trek and adjust to the altitude.

 If there are signs of altitude sickness, and despite taking self-prescriptions, one should go lower in altitude.
-Descending is the simplified and most efficient therapy for altitude sickness. which can quickly lessen the manifestations of the disease.
+Descending is the simplified and most efficient therapy for altitude sickness, which can quickly lessen the manifestations of the disease.

 Safety Tips and Common Hazards

-Altitude Management: It is important because diseases such as altitude sickness can be prevented only if man gradually adapts to height.
-Acclimatize, which means climbing up gradually so your body can acclimate to high altitude.
+Altitude Management: It is essential because diseases such as altitude sickness can be prevented only if man gradually adapts to height—Acclimatize, which means climbing up gradually so your body can acclimate to high altitude.
 Always ensure you drink loads of water and avoid drinking alcohol, and if you feel that your body needs to rest, do not undertake a workout for the day.
 Pain, ringing in the ears, headaches, nausea, and dizziness are early signs of altitude sickness, and you should descend if the symptoms remain or aggravate.

 Hydration and Nutrition: Drink plenty of water throughout the day to ensure adequate body water.
 Many hikers run out of water before reaching their destination, so pack water purification tablets or a water filter for augmentation.
 Adequate meals containing carbohydrates, proteins, and fats should be consumed during those days, as it can be tiring to trek all day.

-Environmental Awareness: Adhere to the location's natural resources and people's culture by following the "Tread Lightly Policy".”
+Environmental Awareness: Adhere to the location's natural resources and people's culture by following the "Tread Lightly Policy."
 Take all MW and discharge it well at the appropriate locations for disposal of non-biodegradable waste.
 Do not trespass or engage in any activities that will negatively affect wildlife and any natural resources that might be available.

 Accommodations and Amenities during ABC Trek